jazzband/django-oauth-toolkit/docs/getting_started.rst

 If you’re starting a new project, it’s highly recommended to set up a custom user model, even if the default `User`_ model is sufficient for you.
 This model behaves identically to the default user model, but you’ll be able to customize it in the future if the need arises.
 -- `Django documentation`_

-Edit :file:`users/models.py` adding the code bellow:
+Edit :file:`users/models.py` adding the code below:

 .. code-block:: python